PrachitaMhatre/Chaitanya/README.md

-# Chaitanya

 <h1>🍽️ Chaitanya Restaurant - MERN Stack Project </h1>
 "A seamless and modern restaurant management system built using the MERN stack (MongoDB, Express, React, Node.js)."

 <h1> 🚀 Features </h1>
-Reservation System: Easy online table reservation for customers.
+<li>Reservation System: Easy online table reservation for customers.</li>
-Responsive Design: Optimized for all devices, including mobile and desktop.
+<li>Responsive Design: Optimized for all devices, including mobile and desktop.</li>

 <h1>🛠️ Tech Stack</h1>
 <h3>Frontend</h3>
-React.js: For creating a responsive and dynamic user interface.
+React.js: This is used to create a responsive and dynamic user interface.
 CSS: For styling components.
 React Router: For seamless navigation.